CruzHacks/cruzhacks-organizer-challenges/README.md

 # CruzHacks Organizer Technical Challenges

 Thank you for applying for the CruzHacks 2022 organizing team.
 We're excited by the possibility of working with you!
-* Please make sure to complete the [organizer application form](https://tinyurl.com/cruzhacks-organizer-app) by **April 26**.
+* Please make sure to complete the [organizer application form](https://tinyurl.com/cruzhacks-organizer-app) by **April 23 11:59PM**.
-* Challenge materials are due on **May 1**.
+* Challenge materials are due on **April 30 11:59PM**.
 Our team will review your submissions after deadline and will let you know what to expect moving forward.

 ## Purpose